Smith-TVDSB/1.4-ArithmeticOperators/Readme.md

 Modify the program to output something different using the same arithmetic operators.

-Comment at teh end of the program which one was easier to modify and why.
+Comment at the end of the program which one was easier to modify and why.